vikingdata/articles/test_environment/1_Initial_Linux_setup.md

 wslconfig /l
 wls -u Ubuntu
    # Install Ubunut default
    # Provide a username and password when it asks.
+   # I will use "mark" for username and password.
 wsl -install

+   # Make it so you go to your home directory when you log in.
+echo "cd" >> ~/.bashrc

    # Exit from WSL inside of WSL
 exit